Tech Titans 2019: Washington’s Top Tech Leaders

 CEO, LeaseAccelerator

 Keeler, a Georgetown University School of Foreign Service graduate, started this company after he realized there were no software apps specifically designed to manage leases.
-Instead, leases for everything from apartments to heavy commercial equipment mostly were issued on paper.
+Instead, leases for everything from office buildings to heavy commercial equipment mostly were issued on paper.
 LeaseAccelerator’s app automates the process, allowing lessors to track their assets and process renewals more easily.
 Last summer, the company received its biggest investment since its initial funding round in 2015—$30 million from the venture-capital firm Insight Partners.
 This summer, it leveraged that capital to fund further expansion.

 Robert M. Lee, Justin Cavinee, and Jon Lavender